zolantris/ValheimMods/src/ValheimRAFT/README.md

 - Add piers that reach the ocean floor (stone and log)
 - Adds anchors
 - Adds custom sails (requires meshes to be working)
+    - Players can add their own patterns to the meshes folder FYI, you can have more than the stack or pirate logo, just add what you want.
 - Adds ropes (requires meshes to be working)
 - Sails now will each contribute to the total shipShip.Speed.
 Custom Sails do an area calculation while Tier 1-3 sails are preset values.
+- Vehicles can be made to Fly.
+- Vehicles can go underwater [>=2.4.0]
+- There are tools to hide water.
+It looks pretty cool, but unrealistic for now.

 ## Community